CesMateusRosa/skills-github-pages/README.md

   Add your open source license, GitHub uses MIT license.
 -->

-# Leveraging Mirror Geometry for Monocular 3D
+# Leveraging Mirror Geometry for Monocular 3D Reconstruction of Human Pose
-Reconstruction of Human Body Pose in Rehabilitation Therapy
+A project for avatar gamification in  Rehabilitation Therapy

 _Create a site or blog from your GitHub repositories with GitHub Pages._